 Comparative philosophy (especially ancient Greece and India)

-Dr. Floris van der Burg is the Philosophy fellow at UCU and has his office in Voltaire–Ff.
+Dr. Floris van der Burg is the Philosophy fellow at University College Utrecht.
+Office: Voltaire–Ff.